us-amlr/Casal2-krill-model-mcmc/README.md

 To run the models place three sets of the files in the 'biom' directory in differently labeled directories such as 'a', 'b' and 'c'.
 I label the directories with the projected future catches as well, i.e. '0K.a' for the first directory with 0 tonnes of future catches.

 Put 'casal2.exe', 'config.csl2' and the four compressed files in the 'dlls' directory in the three directories containing the 'biom' subdirectories.
-Run the 3 chains with all recruitment_multipliers in population.csl2 equal to 1.0 (each model will start at a different random seed) from the Windows console using the following commands (where 'localpath' is your path to the 'biom' directory):
+Run the 3 chains with all recruitment_multipliers in population.csl2 equal to 1.0 (each model will start at a different random seed) from the Windows console using the following commands:

 cd 'localpath'\biom